 - 3.1.
 The horizontal clearance shall be at least 3 m (10 ft.) from the outside head of the rail to the closest object.
-Horizontal clearance is measured from the closest part of the equipment houses, case or other enclosure, signal mast, cantilever / signal bridge, communication tower, and any other free-standing object.
-Equipment houses and cases shall be placed at maximum available clearance. - 3.2.
+Horizontal clearance is measured from the nearest part of the equipment houses, case or other enclosure, signal mast, cantilever/signal bridge, communication tower, and any other free-standing object.
+Equipment houses and cases shall be placed at the maximum available clearance.
+Coordinate the location of equipment houses and cases with future electrification and proposed overhead catenary systems (OCS) pole foundations. - 3.2.
 Propane tanks shall be at least 6.1 m (20 ft) from the outside head of the rail.
+Please refer to CSA "CSA B 149.2 Propane Handling Code" and the Ontario Electrical Safety Code (OESC) latest edition for more requirements.